In October 2014, Spiire celebrates 30 years of Inspiring People and Places.

 Spiire will become known as a passionate, knowledgeable consulting team, delivering responsible infrastructure projects and encouraging excellence for a successful future.

 We see infrastructure as so much more than roads and drains; it is the foundation to the project plan, the strategy underpinning the deliverable.
 It is the core to the solution.
-We trust you will come to know Spiire as delivering innovation in infrastructure - the foundation stone of project excellence.
+We trust you will come to know Spiire as Inspiring People and Places - the foundation stone of project excellence.

 Our Recent Project Success